janiceding20/janiceding20.github.io/index.md

 The objective of this project is to exhibit the 5 stages of data life cycle through the use of MS Excel.
 The topline financial data of a leasing company was collected and load to Power Query to perform data cleaning and transformation.
 Exploratory data analysis was performed on the data to derive useful insights.
-Business performance and insights were presented using interactive dashboards and visualization using power pivot charts and various excel charting techniques.
+Business performance were presented through interactive dashboards and visualization using power pivot charts and various excel charting techniques.
 <br><br>
 <img src="images/Capstone1_DB1.png?raw=true"/>
 <img src="images/Capstone1_DB2.png?raw=true"/>